Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Related Work

-More recently, given the difficulty in solving complex instances of the ONTS problem, Rigo et al.~\cite{rigo_branch-and-price_2022} proposed a Dantzig-Wolfe decomposition, coupled with a branch-and-price (B\&P) methodology.
+More recently, given the difficulty in solving complex instances of the ONTS problem, \citet{rigo_branch-and-price_2022} proposed a Dantzig-Wolfe decomposition, coupled with a branch-and-price (B\&P) methodology, which was further adapted in a heuristic solution through the use of a genetic algorithm~\citep{SEMAN2023110475}.
 This approach was designed to build a unique column-based formulation that produces feasible and optimal schedules.
 In addition, they leveraged the Dynamic Programming (DP) technique to identify optimal columns and speed up the whole process.
 Their computational experiments significantly improved overall solution time compared to a commercial MILP solver, with a 70\% reduction in computation time.
 Despite these promising results, the B\&P method introduces specific challenges and limitations that preclude its universal application.
 One significant drawback is its heavy reliance on the suitability of the decomposition, which is notoriously problem-specific.
-Currently, no known method allows practitioners to \emph{a priori} ascertain the presence of a decomposable structure in a given problem~\cite{kruber_learning_2017}.
+Currently, no known method allows practitioners to \emph{a priori} ascertain the presence of a decomposable structure in a given problem~\citep{kruber_learning_2017}.
 This lack of a deterministic approach to identifying suitable problems adds a layer of complexity to the application of B\&P. Additionally, the complexity inherent in the decomposition and the optimization algorithm can result in a high development undertaking.
 The intricate nature of these processes requires specialized knowledge and expertise, potentially rendering the B\&P method prohibitive for particular applications or settings.
 Consequently, while the B\&P methodology offers substantial improvements in computational efficiency for specific problem instances, its applicability may be limited by these challenges, emphasizing the need for caution in considering it as a universal solution for all optimization problems.

+The literature demonstrates a clear progression in solution methodologies for the ONTS problem, from classical mathematical programming to sophisticated decomposition approaches.
+While the B\&P methodology has demonstrated substantial computational advantages, its effectiveness remains contingent upon problem-specific characteristics and implementation expertise.
+These limitations underscore the necessity for developing more generalizable solution approaches that maintain computational efficiency while reducing implementation complexity.